 Chances are, the answer to this question is yes.
 Not only can social media shares increase your exposure to potential customers, search engines really like social media shares.
 They're considered "social signals," or human-verified proof of content quality and relevance.
 Google and other major search engines use social signals to determine content ranking.

 Marketing expert, Neil Patel recommends writing 1,500 words or more to maximize your social signals.
-And according to Quicksprout, posts that are 1,500 words or longer earn the most shares on Twitter, Facebook, and LinkedIn, per Quicksprout research.
+And according to Quicksprout, posts that are 1,500 words or longer earn the most shares on Twitter, Facebook, and LinkedIn.

 |Word Count||Facebook Shares||Tweets||Linkedin Shares|

-How long is the ideal business blog post?
 Well, that depends, but chances are, the answer to "how long should a blog post be?" is "pretty long".
-Unless your competition is low and the topic doesn't lend itself to an in-depth post, you probably should strive for at least 1,500 words for best results.
+Unless your competition is low and the topic doesn't lend itself to in-depth analysis, you probably should strive for at least 1,500 words for best results.
 But remember, quality always trumps quantity.
 If you want to learn how the best marketers incorporate their blog posts into their overall marketing strategy, check out our free Growth Playbook.